deephacks/confit/readme.md

 ### Validation

-Bean validation 1.1 is supported and is enabled by adding a implementation to classpath, like [hibernate-validator](http://www.hibernate.org/subprojects/validator.html) for example.
+Bean validation 1.1 is enabled by adding an implementation to classpath, like [hibernate-validator](http://www.hibernate.org/subprojects/validator.html) for example.

 ```xml